-The Krcmar Lab adopts the citation style "APA Style 6th Edition" (http://apastyle.org).
-The corresponding manual "Publication Manual of the American Psychological Association, Sixth Edition" can be borrowed from the university library.
+The Krcmar Lab adopts the citation style "APA Style 7th Edition" ((https://apastyle.apa.org/style-grammar-guidelines/references/examples).
+The corresponding manual "Publication manual of the American Psychological Association: the official guide to APA style, 7th Edition" can be borrowed from the university library.
 The reference management software Endnote offers a corresponding style.
 In the appendix, section 8.4 lists some exemplary citations.